 Folk Mary

-For current availability and to view feedback I’ve received from customers, please visit my Etsy.
+For current availability and to view feedback I’ve received from customers, please visit my shop.

 I created my first folk Mary statuette in the summer of 2022 in honor of the Blessed Mother and her ability to establish such personal and unique relationships with each of her devotees and admirers.
 Just as Mary takes many different forms, every statuette is one of a kind—refined, painted, and embellished by hand using a variety of mixed media.
 The designs are inspired by elements of traditional folk art, especially needlework and costume.